Top 6 Retirement Mistakes To Avoid

 There will be close to a trillion dollars being transferred between baby boomers and their kids in the coming decade.

-This seems like a very large number, but when you take into account the average inheritance size ($56,000) it starts to paint a clearer picture.
+Although this seems like a huge number, considering the average inheritance size ($56,000) starts to paint a clearer picture.

-Life expectancies have increased dramatically in the past few decades and the boomers will likely end up using all the money currently saved to fund their now-longer retirements.
+Life expectancies have increased dramatically in the past few decades, and the boomers will likely use all the money currently saved to fund their now-longer retirements.

 The only way to avoid falling into the inheritance trap is to make sure you have a solid retirement plan and a financial advisor that you can trust.

-This plan will need to be tweaked to reflect your changing needs and wants.
+This plan must be tweaked to reflect your changing needs and wants.

 Hey friends,

-Shorts, winter jacket, boots, rain boots, hat, scarf, t-shirt… what’s the weather today honey?
+Shorts, winter jacket, boots, rain boots, hat, scarf, t-shirt… what is the weather like today, honey?

-That’s pretty much my question these days with the weather warming up then snowing with a mix of rain.
+That’s my question these days with the weather warming up and then snowing with a mix of rain.

-I’m back to working more hours again (don’t ask) but thankfully only for about 8 weeks then I’m slowing down for the summer months.
+I’m back to working more hours again (don’t ask), but thankfully, only for about 8 weeks, then I’m down for the summer months.

-Our little guy still has a runny nose so this week we kept him home apart from a trip to the grocery store and one playdate with his buddies.
+Our little guy still has a runny nose, so this week, we kept him home from a trip to the grocery store and one playdate with his buddies.

-We try to get him out of the house as much as possible and with Spring trying to break through he’ll be seeing more of the outdoors in the weeks to come.
+We try to get him out of the house as much as possible, and with Spring trying to break through, he’ll see more of the outdoors in the coming weeks.

 Mr.CBB